 To fulfill the academic amnesty requirements, the student must do one of the following:

 - Complete fifteen simultaneous or sequential semester hours with at least a 3.0 grade point average, or

 - Complete thirty simultaneous or sequential semester hours with at least a 2.5 grade point average.

-The hours may be from UNK, UNL, UNO, or UNMC and must be taken after the semester(s) the student wishes to remove but before receiving a baccalaureate degree from UNK.
+The hours may be from UNK, UNL, UNO, or UNMC and must be taken after the semester(s) the student wishes to remove but before receiving a baccalaureate degree from the University of Nebraska.
 If any hours are used from a given semester/term to meet the fifteen or thirty-hour requirement, all other hours and factors in the same semester must be used.
 All "incomplete" or "no report" grades within a term whose grade factors are used for amnesty must be resolved before the term can be used for amnesty purposes.
-Courses taken at UNO, UNL or UNMC may be used in the qualifying GPA calculation, but you must be a degree seeking student at UNK to qualify for Academic Amnesty.
+Courses taken at UNO, UNL or UNMC may be used in the qualifying GPA calculation, but you must be a degree seeking student at a University of Nebraska campus to qualify for Academic Amnesty.

 There is a limit of two semesters/terms that may be academically amnestied.
 The student must:

 - Discuss the amnesty of the semester(s) with their academic advisor.

 - Pick up an Academic Amnesty Form at the Office of the University Registrar, 123 Warner Hall.